Maximal signed volume for (multivariate) supermodular quasi-copulas

+Finally, we outline several directions for future research.
 In the bivariate case, the 2-increasing property coincides with the supermodularity of a function $F$.
 Very recently, Anzilli and Durante \cite{AD26} derived bounds on the average $F$-volume of closed rectangles in $[0,1]^2$ for a supermodular aggregation function $F$.
-In line with these results, it would be interesting to study the behavior of extreme volumes for supermodular quasi-copulas in higher dimensions, as well as for ultramodular and modular quasi-copulas investigated in \cite{KMM11}.
+In line with these results, it would be interesting to study the behavior of extreme volumes for supermodular quasi-copulas or supermodular aggregation functions \cite{DSPS08} in higher dimensions, as well as for ultramodular and modular quasi-copulas investigated in \cite{KMM11}.

 It is clear that every extreme point (in the Krein--Milman sense) of the convex set of $k$-increasing quasi-copulas must be a maximal-volume one.
 Our construction of the extremal maximal-volume solution is symmetric---due to the symmetrization step---and is therefore not extreme.
 To better understand the geometry of the convex set of $k$-increasing quasi-copulas, it would be natural to characterize their extreme points.
 For semilinear copulas, such a characterization was obtained in \cite{DFSUF20}.